albert97/Snippet_Tech/_posts/2021-01-12-Ito-integral.md

 <html>
 <body>
 Starting here, the concept of a martingale will be used constantly.
 A stochas- tic process is a martingale if its increments have expected value zero at the start of each increment interval.
-That is, if s > 0, then
+That is, if \(s > 0\), then
 </body>
 </html>